aitjcize/Overlord/go/src/overlord/README.md

 By default, overlordd is started with HTTP basic auth enabled.
 The default account / password is `overlord/cros`, **please follow the later section in this document to change the password for production environment**.
-To disable HTTP basic auth, simply add the `-noauth` option when launching overlordd.
+To disable HTTP basic auth, simply add the `-no-auth` option when launching overlordd.
 **This is strongly discouraged in production environment**, as it expose your server for anyone to access it.